 - The Reg M Adopting Release notes that this interpretation codifies the approach taken by the SEC staff in the Letter Regarding VLI Corporation, No-Action Letter (avail.
 Oct.
 17, 1983).
-Whether or not affiliated purchasers of underwriters or other distribution participants can purchase in the offering may, however, be constrained by other rules and regulations (including, e.g., those applicable to member firms of FINRA). - See FINRA Regulatory Notices 12-19 (Apr.
-2012) and 08-74 (Dec.
-2008); see also SEC Regulation M-Related Notice Requirements Under FINRA Rules Frequently Asked Questions (the FINRA Reg M FAQs).
-Similar notification requirements may also apply under the rules of the NYSE, NASDAQ and other national securities exchanges.
-The FINRA Reg M FAQs remind firms that, even if a later notification to FINRA is warranted under the circumstances, in no event may the notification be filed later than the close of business on the day the distribution terminates.
-See FINRA Reg M FAQS, Response to Q1.34. - 16 See FINRA Reg M FAQs, Response to Q1.4. - Exchange Act Sections 13(b)(2)-(7); Exchange Act Regulation 13B-2; see also Exchange Act Rules 13a-15(a), 15d-15(a) (reporting issuer must maintain "internal control over financial reporting"). - Exchange Act Section 30A.
+Whether or not affiliated purchasers of underwriters or other distribution participants can purchase in the offering may, however, be constrained by other rules and regulations (including, e.g., those applicable to member firms of FINRA). - Exchange Act Sections 13(b)(2)-(7); Exchange Act Regulation 13B-2; see also Exchange Act Rules 13a-15(a), 15d-15(a) (reporting issuer must maintain "internal control over financial reporting"). - Exchange Act Section 30A.
 In addition, any "domestic concern" whether or not registered with the SEC is subject to substantially identical anti-bribery provisions.
-15 U.S.C. § 78dd-2(a).
+15 U.S.C.
+Section 78dd-2(a).
 A domestic concern for these purposes means any US citizen, national, or resident, or any entity (such as a corporation or a partnership) that has its principal place of business in the United States or which is organized under the laws of a US state or territory.
-15 U.S.C. § 78dd-2(h)(1). - 19 See 15 U.S.C. § 78dd-2(a). - 20 See 15 U.S.C. § 78dd-2(h)(1). - See FAQ 1049, https://home.treasury.gov/policy-issues/financial-sanctions/faqs/1049. - See FAQ 1055, https://ofac.treasury.gov/faqs/1055. - See FAQ 1118, https://ofac.treasury.gov/fags/1118. - See https://www.bis.doc.gov/index.php/documents/about-bis/newsroom/press-releases/3273-2023-05-19-bis-press-release-russia-rules-and-joint-bis-fincen-alert/file. - 25 See https://www.justice.gov/opa/pr/justice-and-commerce-departments-announce-creation-disruptive-technology-strike-force. - 26 Pub.
-L. 117-78. - 27 15 U.S.C. § 78m. - 28 Pub.
-L. 107-56. - 29 Title III of the PATRIOT Act is the International Money Laundering Abatement and Anti-Terrorist Financing Act of 2001. - 30 12 U.S.C. § 1829b, 12 U.S.C. §§ 1951-1960, 31 U.S.C. §§ 5311-5314, 5316-5336. - Defined in 31 U.S.C. § 5312, "financial institution" includes banking organizations (including commercial banks, trust companies, savings banks, savings and loan associations, credit unions, private banks, and US branches and agencies of foreign banks) and a wide range of other types of entities that engage in financial activities, including broker-dealers, insurance companies, and investment companies. - 32 Pub.
-L. 116-283. - See Sections 202(a)(11) and 203 of the Advisers Act.
+15 U.S.C.
+Section 78dd-2(h)(1). - See 15 U.S.C.
+Section 78dd-2(a). - See 15 U.S.C.
+Section 78dd-2(h)(1). - Pub.
+L. 107-56. - Title III of the PATRIOT Act is the International Money Laundering Abatement and Anti-Terrorist Financing Act of 2001. - 31 U.S.C.
+Chapter 53, § 5311 et seq. - Defined in 31 U.S.C.§ 5312, "financial institution" includes banking organizations (including commercial banks, trust companies, savings banks, savings and loan associations, credit unions, private banks, US branches or agencies of foreign banks) and a wide range of other types of entities that engage in financial activities, including broker-dealers, insurance companies, and investment companies. - See Sections 202(a)(11) and 203 of the Advisers Act.
 Although the SEC Staff has taken the position that the exclusion of broker-dealers from the investment adviser definition is meant to apply solely to SEC-registered broker-dealers, the Staff has extended the exclusion to non-US broker-dealers if resulting transactions with US investors are conducted in accordance with the exemption from broker-dealer registration provided by Exchange Act Rule 15a-6.
-See Charterhouse Tilney. - See, e.g., Bruns, Nordeman & Company, SEC No-Action Letter (Nov.
-11, 1973) (Recommending that the Commission take action if the broker-dealer charges institutional clients \$50 for an impersonal research report.
-"Thus, because in these circumstances you would receive special compensation for the research report, you could not rely on Section 202(a)(11)(c) to avoid registration under the Act.").
-See also Securities Industry and Financial Markets Association (MiFID Research Letter), SEC No-Action Letter (Oct.
-26, 2017) ("The receipt of such Research Payments might subject a broker-dealer to the Advisers Act if deemed special compensation."). - See Section 3(a)(26) of the Exchange Act.
+See Charterhouse Tilney. - See Section 3(a)(26) of the Exchange Act.